hollandgh/PsychBench/README.md

 This repository contains all code for the open source parts of PsychBench.
 This is intended for people who want to contribute to this code.
-It is not necessary to to pull from here to actually install or use PsychBench--for that see the standard installer at [www.psychbench.org](https://www.psychbench.org).
+It is not necessary to pull from here to actually install or use PsychBench--for that see the standard installer at [www.psychbench.org](https://www.psychbench.org).

 These folders mirror folders in any local PsychBench installation: